LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 - Press **Function** + **Left** to decrease the power.

 Power can be set to **50mW**, **250mW**, **500mW**, **750mW**, **1W**, **2W**, **3W**, **4W**, **5W** and **+W-**.
+The MD-9600 has higher power output and the power settings are different.

 The **+W-** power setting configures the PA drive to the value specified by the User Power value in the Options menu.
-By default, this is set to the maximum value which will result in the radio producing more than 5W.
-**Power settings resulting in the radio producing more than 5W are designed for emergency use only, and results in around 5.5W being produced on 70cm and 7W on 2m.**
+By default, this is set to the maximum value which will result in the radio producing its maximum advertised power **Power settings resulting in the radio producing more than it is designed to produce, is for emergency use only, as extended may damage the PA**

 If the User power setting is configured to a lower value, it can also be used for very low power output, for example less than 50mW.
 See the User power setting menu for more information.

-To access this power setting, select the **5W** power setting, then press and hold **Function** + **Right**
+To access this power setting, select the maximum power setting, then press and hold **Function** + **Right**

 *Notes:*